 There are three progressive levels of HIE implementations:

 1. To coordinate care, Directed Exchange enables providers to send and receive secure information electronically.

 2. For unplanned care, Query-based Exchange adds capabilities to find or request information from other providers.

-3. For patient control, Consumer Mediated Exchange allows patients to aggregate and control their health information.
+3. For patient control, Consumer-Mediated Exchange allows patients to access and manage their health information.